thorian93/ansible-role-upgrade/README.md

 The `needrestart` tool is used to determine necessary reboots and service restarts.
 Some distributions configure it to run interactively by default, which breaks this role.
 Therefore the default setting is to disable all interaction.
 Set this to `false` to keep interaction enabled.
 See the manpage for further details.

+    upgrade_restart_services: 'true'

+Enable automatic service restarts.
+This causes the role to restart services which need restarting.
+Default is `true`, set to `false` to disable reboots.

+    upgrade_restart_services_blacklist:
+      - auditd.service
+      - dbus.service
+      - systemd-manager.service

+Blacklist services that should not or cannot be restarted.
+The default list ist based on and expanded per experience.
+Feel free to report services that need to be added here.

+### Reporting Variables

     upgrade_reporting_enable: 'false'

 Enable the reporting function of this role to output the installed updates and optionally write them to file.